7 Cluster Analysis

 geom_point()

-Hierarchical clustering: We use single-link because of the mouth is non-convex and chaining may help.
+The mouth is an issue for k-means.
+We could use hierarchical clustering with single-linkage because of the mouth is non-convex and chaining may help.

 Find optimal number of clusters